A unique Shelby Europa G.T.250

 Long time readers of www.ponysite.de have already heard about this unique car in my interview from 2002 with Claude Dubois, the Shelby dealer and importer back then in Brussels/Belgium.

-One prototype was build based on a Mercury Comet from 1971.
+One prototype was build based on a Maverick from 1971.
 When Claude received the car, his modifications included many things in the brake system, the tires, wheel rims, the hood pins, a scoop and most important of course the whole engine.
 A 289 GT40 engine was put into the little body and made quite a big difference in driving.

 I built this engine in my workshop using a stock 289 HP block and a pair of GT40 fully assembled cylinder heads that I received from John Wyer (the boss of FAV in Slough where the GT40 were built).

 I remember a pile of about 50 or 60 pairs of new GT40 iron heads that was situated in a corner of the Slough factory .....
-You know , even GT40 engine parts were quite cheap then.
+You know, even GT40 engine parts were quite cheap then.

 "This car was really my favourite, says Claude Dubois, "this was again a real performance car like the old 1965 Shelbys, but with that little extra touch of a bit more comfort."